The Great Car Crash of 2023

 The financial failures of big ICE producers may begin as soon as 2021 or 2022.
 As each one fails, a flood of unsold ICE car inventory will be released into the market at discounted prices, causing more downward acceleration in used ICE vehicle prices.
 Currently Ford and GM have more than 4 million new cars in their dealerships and inventory.
 By 2022, there will be virtually no demand for these cars.
 The abundance of ICE vehicles of all makes will cause most used cars to be sold for scrap.
 By 2023 we may be paying to have them environmentally disposed, and abandoning a vehicle will be a crime.

 For today, consumers should avoid spending more than $20,000 on any ICE vehicle, and make plans to economically dispose of your ICE vehicles by 2020.
-The employees of ICE vehicle manufacturers?
+And the employees of ICE vehicle manufacturers?
 Please calmly proceed to the lifeboats.

 [This article was inspired by the work of speaker and author Tony Seba, and the Now You Know vlog.]